Musthaffaa: Plot

 Kaalaiya plans to kill Periyavar, so his son puts a bomb in his car.
 Unfortunately, Kavita is killed in the car blast before their wedding.
 Thereafter, Musthaffaa turns berserk and kills Kaalaiya's son.
-Musthaffaa decides to become a good man, so he helps Sundaresan's family and decides to live with them.
-Thereby, Periyavar becomes upset over Musthaffaa's decision.
+Musthaffaa decides to become a good man, so he helps Sundaresan's family and lives with them.
+Periyavar becomes upset over Musthaffaa's decision.
 First, the relationship between Musthaffaa and Sundaresan's family was tense, but later they lived together harmoniously.

-During the Legislative Assembly election, the violence is in full swing between the ruling party and the opposition party.
-Periyavar, on the side of the ruling party, cannot control it without Musthaffaa while Kaalaiya, on the side of the opposition party, is gaining in power with Rajaram's aid.
-So Musthaffaa decides to take this last job to finance Lalitha's wedding and Ramkumar's education, to give again Sundaresan's job, and to treat Bhagyalakshmi's asthma.
+During the Legislative Assembly election, violence is in full swing between the ruling and opposition parties.
+Periyavar, on the ruling party's side, cannot control it without Musthaffaa, while Kaalaiya, on the opposition party's side, is gaining in power with Rajaram's aid.
+Musthaffaa decides to take the last job to finance Lalitha's wedding, ensure Ramkumar's education, get Sundaresan's job back, and treat Bhagyalakshmi's asthma.
 Finally, Musthaffaa kills Kaalaiya, and the ruling party wins the election.
-Minister Sathyanathan congrats him for his work; as for Musthaffaa, he requests the minister to deal with the problems peacefully, but it does not please Sathyanathan.
+Minister Sathyanathan congratulates Musthaffaa for his work; Musthaffaa requests that Sathyanathan handle the problems peacefully, but it does not please Sathyanathan.
 During Lalitha's wedding, Musthaffaa is arrested by the police, but as a transformed person, he accepts the sentence.
-There, in a twist of fate, Periyavar's henchman shoots Musthaffaa in the back, and he died in Periyavar's arms.
+There, in a twist of fate, Periyavar's henchman shoots Musthaffaa in the back, and he dies in Periyavar's arms.
 Periyavar orders to kill him because of fear of reprisal and self-interest.
 In turn, Chellappa murders Periyavar and is arrested.